Taytay/slack-langchain/README.md

 # TODO:

 - [x] Deploy the bot to Railway
-- [ ] Make the bot have a green dot if it's online or a grey dot if not
-- [ ] Make the bot respond with markdown
+- [x] Make the bot respond with markdown
 - [ ] Use Redis for permanent memory
 - [ ] Use OpenAI streaming to generate text
-- [ ] Have a "Bot is typing..." message or some other indicator...
 - [x] Create a dev and staging bot that runs the bot with a different name in Slack
 - [ ] Switch to use a different type of memory, like token buffer: https://langchain.readthedocs.io/en/latest/modules/memory/types/token_buffer.html
 - [ ] Get rid of the error that happens when a system message happens and there isn't a "user" field.
 - [ ] Welcome people to the channel via something creative
+- [ ] On a regular basis (daily?), have Chatterbot say something interesting
 - [ ] Notify the user if GPT is being slow...
+- [ ] Usernames and Embed profile information about the people chatting with Chatterbot, if it hasn't already seen them before
+- [ ] Use Slack-Machine as the framework
+- [ ] Make Chatterbot not respond if it is not being spoken to directly

+- [ ] ~Have a "Bot is typing..." message or some other indicator...~ (Also turns out this is impossible)
+- [ ] ~Make the bot have a green dot if it's online or a grey dot if not~ (Turns out this is impossible in the new framework??)